preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/index.rst

 Profile Theme
 **************
 Use these options to set Default Colors for the Business Profile.
-When working with a Block, en editor can often select other Colors, but if no other Color is chosen for the Block, these settings apply.
+When working with a Block, an editor can often select other Colors, but if no other Color is chosen for the Block, these settings apply.

 .. image:: business-profile-settings-theme.png